lingyi-owl/jena_workshop/_episodes/51_alpha_diversity.md

 ~~~

 >## Discussion:
-> What do the results of each index tell you about the diversity of the microbial community in each sample??
+> What do the results of each index tell you about the diversity of the microbial community in each sample?
 {: .discussion}

 {% include links.md %}